rhelmer/status/README.md

 - support Go Faster
   - restartless feature updates
     - landed for regular add-ons, working on system add-ons and webextensions
-  - push notifications for available updates
+  - faster notifications for available updates
     - publish a message via the Firefox Push service that update is available for a particular service, e.g. "Blocklist"
+    - Push may not be appropriate here - a faster TCP/UDP poll might be doable
     - keep current (generally 24h poll) approach in-place, but also check early if an update message comes through.
     - services which could probably use this: